-Note: If you have ever filed Form 2031 to elect social security coverage on your earnings as a minister, you cannot revoke that election now.
+Note.
+Once you file Form 2031 to elect social security coverage on your earnings as a minister you cannot revoke that election.

 If you must pay SE tax, include this income on line 2 of either Short or Long Schedule SE.
 But do not report it on line 5a of Long Schedule SE; it is not considered church employee income.
 Also, include on line 2: